DimitriBarronmore/luxtre/docs/writing_grammars.md

 >> - `get_scope(out, varname)` -- returns the current scope of the given variable
 >> - `set_temp(out, varname, scope)` -- sets the current TEMPORARY scope of the given variable
 >> - `get_temp(out, varname)` -- returns the current TEMPORARY scope of the given variable
->> - `toggle_temps(out, boolean)` -- either enables or disables temporary locality.
-If called with `true`, temporary locals are local and temporary globals are global.
-If called with `false`, all variables only use their permanent locality.
+>> - `toggle_temps(out, boolean)` -- either enables or disables temporary scope.
+If called with `true`, all variables print themselves with their temporary scope.
+If called with `false`, all variables will print with their current permanent scope.
+Disabled by default.
 >> - `get_temps_enabled(out`) -- returns `true` if temps are toggled on and `false` if temps are toggled off.
->> - `print_with_temps(out, child, ...)` -- calls child:print(out, ...) with temporary locality guaranteed to be toggled on for the duration.
+>> - `print_with_temps(out, child, ...)` -- calls child:print(out, ...) with temporary scope guaranteed to be toggled on for the duration.
+Useful for printing the left-hand side of an assignment.
 >> - `print_name_with_scope(out, name, pos)` -- `:append`s the variable name to the current line.
 If the variable's current scope has an `"always"` prefix, the prefix is added.
+>> - `push_temps(out)` -- takes all temporary variable scope and makes it permanent.
+Useful for setting variable scope after an assignment is fully processed.

 # Examples
-The grammar which handles these rules is available for reference in the same format as [examples/metagrammar.luxg](examples/metagrammar.luxg).
-This can be used as an example of a full transpilation from a grammar into raw text.
+The grammar which handles creating grammar extensions is itself available for reference as [examples/metagrammar.luxg](examples/metagrammar.luxg).
+This can also be used as an example of a full transpilation from an arbitrary non-Lua grammar into working code.

 If you wish to see an example which demonstrates extending an existing grammar, consider examining Luxtre's primary grammar in [`luxtre_standard.luxg`](/luxtre/grammars/luxtre_standard.luxg).